 through 100% volunteer effort.

 reaching out to the greater community in an appeal for funding donations.
 All proceeds go directly to acquiring essential collective

-food, as well as reimbursing trainers, speakers, teachers, performers,
+destruction, trainers, speakers, teachers, performers, medics, and

-their services, knowledge, skills, and expertise.
+services, knowledge, skills, and expertise.

-Wild Roots Feral Futures by the organizers' collective and any other
+Roots Feral Futures by the organizers' collective and any other

 attendees/participants interested in such transparency and